pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `max-sub-compactions`

-+ The number of concurrency for the sub-compaction performed by RocksDB
++ The concurrency value for the sub-compaction operations performed by RocksDB
 + Default value: `1`
 + Minimum value: `1`